GymRat102/junit-in-action/notes.md

     - add corresponding try/catch blocks to `main` is hard to manage
     - registration procedure / reflection to potentially solve adding new test problem
     - Junit support discovering methods
+- **Question:**
+  - understand framework as skeleton to call your code
+  - Junit dependency exactly, what is sure fire
+  - why I can't get result as figure 1.3